derpberk/ASV_Loyola_US/src/asv_loyola_us/asv_loyola_us/planner_node.markdown

 <FONT COLOR="#ff0000"> TODO:<br>
-- Use maps with cost instead of binnary, ponder other planners a part from A_star</FONT>
+- Use maps with cost instead of binnary, ponder other planners different from A_star</FONT>

 <pre>
 Services